 - Grayline Trolley Tours (the RED Trolley) – you can get discounted tickets directly from us!
 Hop-on hop-off at one of the many trolley stops (every half hour), tickets good for two days, wonderful history and overview of Downtown Asheville, Biltmore Village and the River Arts District.
 Ghost Trolley Tours also available with advance reservations.

 - The Biltmore Estate – The Biltmore Estate is a popular landmark in Asheville.
 This house was built for George Vanderbilt and is the largest home in America.
 Consisting of 250 rooms, situated on more than 8,000 acres, the Biltmore House and Gardens are a wonderful place to explore as you discover the history of this remarkable family.
-Get your discounted tickets directly from us!
-Priced lower than the 1 day ticket at the Estate Ticket Center AND good for two consecutive days of entry.
-The Biltmore Estate is a not to miss adventure, with self-guided tours of the inside of the estate itself as well as 8,000 acres with gardens, trails, conservatory, winery, wine tasting, grape stomping, Antler Hill Village and farm, craft and other activities, all included in your two day ticket.
+We offer discounted tickets off the Audio Tour: just go to www.biltmore.com/partners and enter our promo code “oaklandbb” at check out.
+The Biltmore Estate is a not to miss adventure, with self-guided tours of the inside of the estate itself as well as 8,000 acres with gardens, trails, conservatory, winery, wine tasting, grape stomping, Antler Hill Village and farm, craft and other activities, all included in your day ticket.

 - The Omni Grove Park Inn – may be a great place to stay, yet day visits are wonderful as well.
 Dine in one of the restaurants, stroll through the hallways and enjoy the fascinating history of this historic hotel, view faces of the many famous visitors who have stayed at the Grove Park Inn over the past 100 years; enjoy a beverage and stunning westerly views off the back veranda; sit in a rocker in the huge main lobby, warming up by the massive fireplace.
 Be sure and take the old elevator up the chimney to the upstairs atrium of the original part of the Hotel.
 The National Gingerbread House Competition entries are displayed each year from November through mid-January.
 Many events and conferences are held here.
 Pamper yourself in the amazing subterranean day spa with twenty water features and ten mineral pools.

-- Grovewood Galleries – The Grovewood Galleries are right next door to the Grove Park Inn and easy to miss if you don’t know they are there.
+- Grovewood Village – The Grovewood Village is right next door to the Grove Park Inn and easy to miss if you don’t know they it is there.
 Stroll through the wind and sculpture garden, take in the antique car museum, visit the artist’s studio and museum, shop for fine, beautiful and local crafts.
-This is the home of the NC Homespun Museum, the Estes-Winn Antique Car Museum and the Grovewood Studios.
-Admission to the NC Homespun and the Estes-Winn Antique Car Museum is free.
-The history of the NC Homespun Museum really began through Edith Vanderbilt around the turn of the century (1900), just after the completion of the Biltmore Estate.
+This is the home of the Biltmore Industries Homespun Museum, the Estes-Winn Antique Car Museum and the Grovewood Gallery.
+Admission to the Biltmore Industries Homespun and the Estes-Winn Antique Car Museums is free.
+The history of the Biltmore Industries Homespun Museum really began through Edith Vanderbilt around the turn of the century (1900), just after the completion of the Biltmore Estate.
 The Vanderbilt’s interest and support of the local crafts has created the strong Arts and Crafts culture that is so much a part of Asheville and Western North Carolina to this day..